rkwitt/quicksilver/README.md

 # quicksilver
-This repository contains code and data for paper:
+This repository contains code and data for the following paper:

 ```
+@misc{YangKwittNiethammer17a,
-Quicksilver: Fast Predictive Image Registration - a Deep Learning Approach"
+    title        = {Quicksilver: Fast Predictive Image Registration - a Deep Learning Approach},
-X. Yang, R. Kwitt and M. Niethammer
+    author       = {X. Yang and R. Kwitt and M. Niethammer},
-2017
+    year         = {2017},
+    howpublished = {arXiv:1703.10908}}
 ```

 ## Disclaimer